MohamedCS1/Android-Test/README.md

 # Android-Test

-Application that demonstrates modern Android development based on Clean Architecture
+Android application that demonstrates modern Android development based on Clean Architecture

 # Attension
 For build project add APY_KEY in ( local.properties ) file like below and rebuild project